Title: | Using CF-Compliant Calendars with Climate Projection Data |

 "time" dimension as a 1-dimensional array.
 You have to dim(time_values) <- NULL

-to de-class the array to a vector before adding offsets to an existing CFtime
+to de-class the array to a vector before adding offsets to an existing

 instance.